 Didn't find the right price?
 Set price alert below

 Razer Phone 2 is an amazing smartphone that can keep up with most of the flagship models.
 It has enough power to play the best mobile games with the best graphics with no lag and makes gaming a breeze.
 What it does fall short is the normal phone aspects as well the camera side of the phone.
 The camera isn’t as great as other flagship models and the phone has its shortcomings, but it excels in what it was built for and what it was built for was gaming.
-Gaming with the Razer Phone 2 is a breeze and anyone considering to get into mobile gaming seriously should consider buying it, without a doubt.
+Gaming with the Razer Phone 2 is a breeze and anyone considering getting into mobile gaming seriously should consider buying it, without a doubt.

 - True 120 Hz refresh rate screen